Hurricane Joaquin batters Bahamas, fate of cargo ship unknown

 News the vessel had lost contact with shore came as forecasters shifted the likely track of the potentially catastrophic storm further away from the U.S. East Coast, but there were still warnings about the possibility of severe flooding in the Carolinas from unrelated heavy rains.

 In an advisory at 5 p.m.
-EDT (2100 GMT) on Friday, the U.S. National Hurricane Centre said Joaquin had weakened slightly to a Category 3 hurricane on a scale of 1 to 5, down from its previous Category 4 ranking.
+EDT on Friday, the U.S. National Hurricane Center said Joaquin had weakened slightly to a Category 3 hurricane on a scale of 1 to 5, down from its previous Category 4 ranking.

 Further slow weakening was expected over the next 48 hours, the Miami-based NHC said, as the storm moves northeastward over cooler waters.